cloudacademypilot/sql-migration-prerequisites-lab/steps/1_dma_assessment/documentation.md

 DBPassword | Database User Password (e.g. Password123) in case of SQL Server Authentication DBPort | Database Port (e.g. 1433)

-## Exercise 1: Setup and connect to virtual machine via RDP
+## Exercise 1: Connecting to virtual machine via RDP

 1. Go to **Azure portal** and click on hamburger button ☰ on top-left side and select **Resource groups**.
 Select the resource group deployed in the Azure Portal.
 Amongst the list of resources, open the **virtual machine** starting with name ```Target{*}```.